Halo-Lab/kickin/README.md

 > In order to highlight the HTML syntax in template string in VSCode, you can install [Comment tagged templates extension](https://github.com/mjbvz/vscode-comment-tagged-templates).

-If template contains data then with `render` function you should export `data` object.
+If template contains data then along with `render` function you should export `data` object.

 ```js
 module.exports.data = {